Report this

 What happens when you don’t use deep copy and cloning

-You can make changes to the FinalClassExample.java file to show what happens when you use shallow copy instead of deep copy and return the object insetad of a copy.
-The object is no longer immutable and can be changed.
+To demonstrate what happens when you use a shallow copy instead of a deep copy, you can modify the FinalClassExample.java file.
+If you return the object directly instead of a clone, the object is no longer immutable.
 Make the following changes to the example file (or copy and paste from the code example):

 • Delete the constructor method providing deep copy and add the constructor method providing shallow copy that is highlighted in the following example.